The Ultimate Camping Guide to Kinburn Spit National Park in Ukraine

 Wander the Herodotov Forest

-It is almost hard to believe how it is all sandy, dry, and hot outside, but the forest is home to swamps, lush greens, oaks, alder woods, and unique wildlife.
+It’s almost hard to believe that beyond its borders lies sandy, dry heat—inside, the forest is alive with swamps, lush greenery, oak and alder woods, and unique wildlife.

 Stop by the Kefal Lakes

-Out of more than 400 lakes in the area, the Kefal Lakes are some of the most amazing.
-Kefal is the Russian word for mullet, a type of fish typical to the water area of the Balck Sea.
-In spring, the mullet whitebait swims into the lakes, where it grows throughout the summer and leaves in September, as soon as the weather gets cold.
+Out of the 400+ lakes in the area, the Kefal Lakes are among the most remarkable.
+Kefal is the Russian word for mullet, a fish native to the Black Sea.
+In spring, mullet whitebait swims into the lakes, spends the summer growing, and then leaves in September as the weather cools.

 Kefal Lakes at sunset, Kinburn Spit